-XIII.
-POPULATION AND HOUSING: Would the project:

-a.
-Induce substantial population growth in an area, either directly (for example, by indirectly (for example, through extension $\boxtimes$ of roads or other infrastructure)?
-(Source: 1)

-Discussion: The proposed General Plan Amendment and subdivision project will allow for future development of the lots into commercial, industrial and manufacturing uses that will create jobs that can be absorbed by the local and regional employment market, and will therefore not create the demand for new housing or population growth or displace housing or people.

-b.
-Displace substantial numbers of existing

-housing, necessitating the construction of $\boxtimes$

-replacement housing elsewhere?

-Discussion: There is no existing residential units on the project site, therefore there is not impact.

-с.
-Displace substantial numbers of people,

-necessitating the construction of $\boxtimes$

-replacement housing elsewhere?
+XI II.
+POPULATION AND HOUSING: Wou ıld the project: a.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+(Source: 1) \boxtimes Discussion: The proposed General Plan Amendment and subdivision project will allow for future development of the lots into commercial, industrial and manufacturing uses that will create jobs that can be absorbed by the local and regional employment market, and will therefore not create the demand for new housing or population growth or displace housing or people. b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
+Discussion: There is no existing residential units on the pr oject site, therefo re there is not i impact. c.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?
 Discussion: See response XIII b.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact

-XIV.
-PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-a.
-Fire protection?
-(Sources: 1,10) $\boxtimes$ b.
+Incorporated XIV.
+PUBLIC SERVICES: Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public rvices: Fire protection?
+(Sources: 1,10) \boxtimes b.
 Police protection?
-(Sources: 1,10) $\boxtimes$ c.
-Schools? $\boxtimes$ d.
-Parks? $\boxtimes$ e.
+(Sources: 1,10) \boxtimes c.
+Schools? \boxtimes d.
+Parks? \boxtimes e.
 Other public facilities?
-(Sources: 1,10) $\boxtimes$

-Discussion (a-e): The proposed project will not result in a significant demand for additional new services since it is not proposing to include new neighborhoods or a significantly large scale development, and the incremental impacts to services can be mitigated through payment of development impact fees.
+(Sources: 1,10) \boxtimes Discussion (a-e) : The proposed project will not result in a significant demand for additional new services since it is not proposing to include new neighborhoods or a significantly large scale development, and the incremental impacts to services can be mitigated through payment of development impact fees.
 Therefore, impacts that may result from this project on public services are considered less than significant.

-XV.
-RECREATION

-a.
+V V. RECREATION a.
 Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated? b.
-Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?
+Does the project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment? \boxtimes

+Potentially

+Significant

+Impact

+Less Than

+Significant

+Mitigation

+with

+Less Than

+Significant

+Impact

+No

+Impact

+result impacts to recreational facilities.

-Discussion (a&b): The proposed project consists of a subdivision of property and general plan amendment, that will not encourage new housing demands and use of recreational facilities, it will not result impacts to recreational facilities.
+Discussion (a&b): The proposed project consists of a subdivision of property and general plan amendment, that will not encourage new housing demands and use of recreational facilities, it will not a.

-Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact Incorporated a.
 Conflict with an applicable plan, ordinance or policy establishing measures or effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? b.
-Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways?
+Conflict with an applicable congestion management program, including, but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways? \boxtimes